shashankpenumatcha/ng-number-input/projects/ng-number-input/README.md

 - **\[locale\]**
     ```
-    @Input() locale = 'en-US';
+    @Input() locale = ['en-US', {maximumFractionDigits:3}];
     ```
     Locale used to format the number.

-This adds commas to numbers. eg. 100,000,000.
+    It is an array and the first element is a string and the second one is an optional options object.

+    Refer to [https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number/toLocaleString](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number/toLocaleString) for details on how to use them.

 - **\[name\]**
     ```